702nADOS/702nADOS.github.io/pages/argOS/dhcp.md

 Theses parts describe the subnet which is used for the virtual/real network the DHCP should provide with addresses and TFTP/PXE information.

 The subnet `10.200.40.0/21` was chosen, which means that IP-addresses in the range of `10.200.40.1` to `10.200.47.254` are possible.
 This was done due to certain internal restrictions.
-Nonetheless it can be changed to your preferences but mind the static IP of the bridge interface defined in `/etc/network/interfaces` in Vagrant or your local machine, which has to be adapted as well.
-For Vagrant it is defined within [bootstrap.sh](https://github.com/argos-research/operating-system/blob/d700f0251ab2f1102272c821bb0d67f56ecd09ed/bootstrap.sh#L15).
+Nonetheless it can be changed to your preferences but mind the static IP of the bridge interface defined in `/etc/network/interfaces` in Vagrant or your local machine, which has to be adapted as well for Vagrant and is defined within [bootstrap.sh](https://github.com/argos-research/operating-system/blob/d700f0251ab2f1102272c821bb0d67f56ecd09ed/bootstrap.sh#L15).

 ## Fixed Leases & TFTP Boot

 ISC-DHCP allows you to set fixed leases where certain MAC-addresses can be assigned certain IP-addresses even with additional options like TFTP servers and directories.

-As embedded devices often do not provide a fixed MAC-address, we came up with a MAC-address schemata that is fitting for us based on [this](https://serverfault.com/questions/40712/what-range-of-mac-addresses-can-i-safely-use-for-my-virtual-machines):
+As embedded devices often do not provide a fixed MAC-address, we came up with a MAC-address schemata that is fitting for us based on [this](https://serverfault.com/questions/40712/what-range-of-mac-addresses-can-i-safely-use-for-my-virtual-machines) suggestion:

 ```
   0A        -       xx        -      xx       -      xx       -      xx       -      xx